 Council Tax Discounts

 The full Council Tax bill assumes that there are two adults aged 18 or over living in a property.
 If there is only one adult living there as their main home, the Council Tax will be reduced by 25%.
-This is known as a single person discount complete single person discount form online or download the Single Person Discount form PDF.
+You can apply for a single person discount at Council Tax Online, complete single person discount form online or download the Single Person Discount form PDF.

 We will reduce Council Tax by 100% for the first six months that a property is unoccupied and unfurnished.
 If it is in need of or undergoing major repair or renovation work this discount can apply for up to 12 months.